materials-discovery/data-campaign-2122/CSD_TeamRoom4.md

 ### Template (copy and fill)
 * website name: The Cambridge Structural Database (CSD)
 * website URL: https://www.ccdc.cam.ac.uk/solutions/csd-core/components/csd/
 * brief description: The CSD is a repository for small-molecue organic and metal-organinc crystals.
 It was maintained by Cambridge University.
 In 1965, CSD was established by a research group led by Olga Kennard.
-Today there are over 1 million structures in the CSD.
+Today there are over 1 million structures in the CSD, and the figure is growing in a notable rate.
 * Modelling Data
   - [ ] Density Functional Theory (DFT)/ Electronic Models
   - [ ] Molecular Dynamics/Atomistic Simulations